 Under US Treasury regulations, a shareholder of a money market fund may elect a simplified method for determining gain or loss on fund shares.
 This simplified method is called the NAV method.
 Under the NAV method, gain or loss on fund shares is not computed on every sale or redemption.
 Instead, gain or loss is based on the aggregate value of a shareholder's fund shares during the computation period.
-A shareholder's gain or loss generally equals (i) the aggregate fair market value of the shareholder's shares in the fund at the end of the computation period, (iii) minus the aggregate fair market value of the shareholder's shares at the end of the prior computation period, (iii) minus the shareholder's "net investment" in the fund for the computation period.
-A shareholder's net investment is the aggregate cost of fund shares purchased during the computation period (including reinvested dividends) minus the aggregate amount received in taxable redemptions of fund shares during the same period.
+A shareholder's gain or loss generally equals (i) the aggregate fair market value of the shareholder's shares in the fund at the end of the computation period, (ii) minus the aggregate fair market value of the shareholder's shares at the end of the prior computation period, (iii) minus the shareholder's "net investment" in the fund for the computation period (including reinvested dividends) minus the aggregate amount received in taxable redemptions of fund shares during the same period.
 The computation period may be the shareholder's taxable year or a shorter period, as long as all computation periods contain days from only one taxable year and every day during the taxable year falls within one and only one computation period.
 Any capital gain or loss realized under the NAV method will be a short-term capital gain or loss.
 Shareholders should consult their own tax advisor to determine if the NAV method is appropriate for their individual circumstances.